zdravkov/kendo-docs/api/wrappers/jsp/sparkline/seriesitem-highlight-border.md

 # \<kendo:sparkline-seriesItem-highlight-border\>

 The border of highlighted points.
-The color is computed automatically from the base point color.
+The color is computed automatically from the base point color.** Applicable to pie series. **

 #### Example
     <kendo:sparkline-seriesItem-highlight>